ml-opt/dnn_opt/README.md

 # How to contribute

-Please take a look to the code stadard and development guidelines in the documentation.
+Please take a look to the code standard and development guidelines in the documentation.
 You can take a look to the examples and read the documentation in the code.
 We'll be happy to hear from you!